Passport to English Logo

 Would like

-We use the same form with other subjects.
+The same structure is used with other subjects.

 I would like - I'd like